V. M. Varga: Storyline

 In 2010, Varga arrives at Stussy Corporation offices when CEO Emmit Stussy (Ewan McGregor) seeks to repay a business loan from Varga's shady organization made two years before.
 Varga explains that the company does not want their money back, and that it was an "investment" and partnership with his organization.
 Concerned for his business, Emmit asks his lawyer Irv Blumkin to investigate Varga.
-A Google search causes the lawyer's computer to crash and later, Varga's henchmen Yuri Gurka and Meemo kill Irv by tossing him off a parking garage.
+A Google search causes the lawyer's computer to crash and later, Varga's henchmen Yuri Gurka and Meemo kill Irv by throwing him from a multi-storey car park.
 Varga then forcibly takes ownership of an unused wing of Emmit's offices.
 Learning of a theft by Emmit's ne'er-do-well younger brother Ray (also McGregor), and Varga admitting to ordering Irv's murder, Emmit and his business partner Sy Feltz (Michael Stuhlbarg) consider selling their company.

 Things escalate when Varga shows up unannounced for dinner at Emmit's house.
 After dinner, Varga proposes to sign Emmit on as a business partner.
 Although Emmit is reluctant, Varga convinces him that signing will allow him to become much richer and ensure his wealth is protected; the former ultimately complies.
 When St. Cloud police officer Winnie Lopez (Olivia Sandoval) turns up at the office to question Sy over a hit-and-run that he committed during a visit to Ray, Sy acts very suspiciously because Yuri and Meemo are watching.
 As punishment, Varga takes over Sy's office, urinates in Sy's mug, and makes him drink out of it at gunpoint.

 Varga has a meeting with Emmit, voicing his distrust of Sy and suggests he and Ray may be working together to bring Emmit down.
 Explaining to Emmit and Sy, he plans to expand Stussy Lots by 16 garages within three months; Sy is wary, but Emmit seems eager.
 When police chief Gloria Burgle (Carrie Coon) and Lopez try to question Emmit, Varga curtails the meeting and obtains Gloria's card.
 When Emmit accidentally kills Ray during a fight, he calls Varga to manage the cleanup of the crime scene.
 Varga concocts a story that Ray abused his girlfriend Nikki Swango (Mary Elizabeth Winstead), causing injuries actually inflicted by Yuri, and she retaliated.
 At Christmas, Varga asks Emmit how he feels about killing Ray; Emmit responds, "Free", but begins to cry.
 He has one of his assassins, Golem (DJ Qualls), dress up as a police officer and attempt to kill an imprisoned Nikki in jail, but the attempt is thwarted by Gloria.
 Subsequently, Varga's men ambush a prison bus that is transporting Nikki and Mr. Wrench (Russell Harvard).
 Nikki escapes with Wrench's help; Golem and Yuri are killed during the chase.
 In the meanwhile, Varga poisons Sy, sending him into a coma.